Six-dimensional time-space crystalline structures

 To conclude, we have shown that by combing time and space crystalline structures it is possible to realize 6D time-space crystals.
 Six-dimensional condensed matter physics is attainable if a 3D spatially periodic system is resonantly driven in time.
 As an example we have described a route for the realization of gauge fields and observation of the 6D quantum Hall effect.
 Is 6D time-space electronics around the corner?

 G.Z.\ and C.-h.F.\ made an equal contribution to the letter.
-We thank Daria Cegie\l{}ka for the collaboration at the early stage of the project and Tomasz Kawalec for the helpful discussion.
+We thank Daria Cegie\l{}ka for the collaboration at the early stage of the project and Tomasz Kawalec and Peter Hannaford for the helpful discussions.
 Support of the National Science Centre, Poland via Project No.~2018/31/B/ST2/00349 (C.-h.F.) and QuantERA programme No.~2017/25/Z/ST2/03027 (K.S.) is acknowledged.
 The work of G.Z.\ and E.A.\ was supported by the European Social Fund under Grant No.\ 09.3.3-LMT-K-712-01-0051.

-\section{Supplemental material}
+\centerline{\bf Supplemental Material}

-In this Supplemental Material, we present the classical and quantum versions of the secular approximation for the dynamics of a particle in periodically shaken optical lattice potential and show how one derives the tight-binding model for the time-space crystalline structure.
-We start with the introduction of the basic Hamiltonian used in the letter.
+In this Supplemental Material, we: \bi \item introduce the basic Hamiltonian used in the letter, \item present the classical and quantum versions of the secular approximation for the resonant dynamics of a particle in a periodically shaken optical lattice potential, \item show how to derive the tight-binding model for the time-space crystalline structure, \item explain in detail how to generalize a two-dimensional (2D) crystalline structure to a 6D one. \ei However, we begin with a description of the concept of condensed matter physics in time crystals \cite{sSacha2017rev,sGuo2020,sSachaTC2020}.